 Welcome to Reception!

-The grown ups that help us to learn are Mrs Dawson, Mrs Bailey, Mrs Humphrey, Miss Blackie and Miss Pickering.
+The grown ups that help us to learn are Mrs Dawson, Mrs Humphrey and Miss Blackie.

-For most of the day we choose our own learning.
-We can choose to be outside or inside and can use any equipment that we need, it's great.
+In addition to this we have two sessions where we choose our own learning.
+We can choose to be outside or inside and we have a wide range of equipment to use, it's great.

 To help us enjoy the outdoor classroom, it is important that we bring: